Common QuestionsBSN || RN to BSN || ADN || Mission || Admission || HEC || Nursing Home || Nursing Student Handbook

 Southern Vermont College is accredited by the New England Association of Schools and Colleges.

 Our nursing programs are approved by the Vermont State Board of Nursing which allows our graduates to sit for the national nursing licensing exam.
-The Southern Vermont College Associate Degree in Nursing Program and the RN to BSN in Nursing are accredited through May 2014 by the Accreditation Commission for Education in Nursing (ACEN) – formerly known as the National League of Nursing Accrediting Commission.
+The Southern Vermont College Associate Degree in Nursing Program and the RN to BSN in Nursing are accredited through May 2014 with warning by the Accreditation Commission for Education in Nursing (ACEN) – formerly known as the National League of Nursing Accrediting Commission.
 Questions regarding accreditation can be addressed to Dr. Bobbe Ann Gray, Interim Chair of Nursing at SVC at 802-447-6347 or the ACEN, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326; by telephone at 404-975-5000, or atwww.acenursing.org.[CM1]

 The Vermont State Board of Nursing also recently provided provisional approval of our new four-year degree program leading to a Bachelor of Science in Nursing which also allows our students to complete the National Council Licensure Examination for a nursing license.
 SVC is pursuing accreditation for the BSN from the Commission on Collegiate Nursing Education (CCNE).
 CCNE will be on campus in October 2014 to provide the necessary site visit for this and our new RN to BSN completion program.
 Once that is concluded positively both programs will be accredited retroactively to September 2013.

 10 sports for men and women.
 Learn More about SVC athletics